 Check out this post with some great details about the hike including parking tips, stats and more pictures (we recommend doing the hike in the reverse direction that this post does).

 Red Rocks Amphitheatre

 This isn’t a hike but walking up and down the stairs at Red Rocks amphitheatre is great training for a 14er summit.
 Most people think getting to the top of the peak is the greatest physical feat but it is coming down where you are at the greatest risk for injury (ankle sprains, knee injuries and bad falls).
 Where uphill hiking tests your lungs and muscular endurance, downhill hiking tests your structural system and balance.
 Stairs are a great way to work on enhancing these systems in a controlled environment.

 Park at the trading post and walk up the Trading Post road until you reach a staircase on your right that leads up to the amphitheatre.
 Take this staircase all the way to the top and then back down again.
 Repeat for 60-90 minutes.
 Add a couple of laps up the bleachers to work on larger steps/greater range of motion and down the larger rock steps on the sides.

 – Lauren Jones, B.S., ACSM

-Check out our new program which entails a 4 week training plan (strength and cardio workouts you complete on your own), a group training hike and clinic on what to wear, pack, etc and a guided hike of Mount Bierstadt!
+Check out our new program which entails a 6 week training plan (strength and cardio workouts you complete on your own), group training hikes and clinic on what to wear, pack, etc and a guided hikes of 7 front range 14ers!
 Learn more HERE.